October 26, 2018

 GCC operations in the B2 Mine area will stay within the boundaries of SRCL approval and mine licenses.
 These licenses were transferred by EUB to GCC in 2003.
 SRCL was authorized to operate several settling ponds, and these ponds have been maintained by Alberta Environment since SRCL receivership.
 GCC would assume responsibility of these settling ponds through proposed amendment approval.

-May 11, 2004 – The Grande Cache Coal Corporation gives public notice that it has applied to Alberta Environment to re-open Mine 12, Pit B to mine low-grade coal.
+On May 11, the Grande Cache Coal Corporation gives public notice that it has applied to Alberta Environment to re-open Mine 12, Pit B to mine low-grade coal.
 High-grade coal was mined from this pit in 1999 until the operator, Smoky River Coal Ltd., went bankrupt.
 In its wake, Smoky River Coal Ltd. left behind an un-reclaimed area and no money to reclaim it.
 It is uncertain if this mine can be reclaimed and the area is immediately adjacent to the western side of Caw Ridge, separated only by a large rock brm.

 GCC will use an open pit truck and shovel mining method and will be hauled by highway haul trucks on existing haul roads to coal processing plant for export or to H. R. Milner generating station.